Garmin Training Effect | the5krunner

 Garmin Training Effect aerobic and anaerobic scores shown on Edge cycling computer display

-Each of the two Training Effect scores — aerobic and anaerobic — follows the same 0 to 5 scale.
-A score below 1.0 indicates no meaningful stimulus.
-Scores in the 2.0 to 2.9 range indicate that the session was sufficient to maintain existing fitness but not to advance it.
+Both scores follow the same 0 to 5 scale.
+Below 1.0 indicates no meaningful stimulus.
+The 2.0 to 2.9 range indicates sufficient effort to maintain existing fitness but not to advance it.
 The improving range begins at 3.0, and the highly improving range begins at 4.0.
-A score of 5.0 indicates that the session was sufficiently demanding to be classified as overreaching and that appropriate recovery is required before the next hard effort.
+A score of 5.0 indicates overreaching, requiring extended recovery before the next hard effort.
+The aerobic and anaerobic scores are independent: a long tempo run might return an aerobic score of 4.2 and an anaerobic score of 0.3, while a session of short maximal intervals might return 3.5 aerobic and 3.8 anaerobic.

 Score range Label Meaning